-Joe Kember is an Associate Professor in Film Studies.
+Joe Kember is a Professor in Film Studies.
 His research interests include early and silent cinema, Victorian and Edwardian popular entertainments including the magic lantern, theories of film affect, and issues concerning the representation of the human face.
 He teaches film, literature, and cultural theory, and has supervised postgraduate research concerning topics ranging from Victorian freak show to contemporary Scottish cinema.
 He is currently completing a book concerning the exhibition of popular screen entertainments, 1840-1914.

 My research is in popular and visual culture throughout the nineteenth and early twentieth centuries and especially in early and silent cinema.
 My book, Marketing Modernity: Victorian Popular Shows and Early Cinema (Exeter: University of Exeter Press, 2009), provides an expansive analysis of the institutional development of early film in relation to emergent models of self-identity and personality at the turn of the century.
 Other notable publications in the field of silent film studies include Early Cinema 1895 - 1914: From Factory Gate to Dream Factory (London: Wallflower, 2004), co-authored with Simon Popple.